-

 High beams should not be used within 500 feet of approaching traffic, or 300 feet of trailing traffic.

-Anyone six years and older riding in a motor vehicle must wear a safety belt, if the vehicle is required to have safety belts.
+With the exception of those under 6 years old, anyone riding in a motor vehicle must wear a safety belt, if the vehicle is required to have safety belts.

 Children are generally safest riding in the back seat.
 In fact, with vehicles containing front seat passenger air bags, infants should always ride in the back seat.